wmsalves/personal-blog/src/articles/how-not-to-get-a-job-in-spain.md

 After a week, I got the positive feedback from the company and a final offer: €50000/year, with some perks:

 - Reduced work day during August (9-4 instead of 9-5)
-- Twenty days work from anywhere per year
+- Twenty days of "work from anywhere" per year
 - Cost assistance of €1500 per year

 I moved onto the onboarding: documentation, signing contracts, and more.